Doctor of Philosophy

 Students are examined on a major field consisting of two contiguous areas and a third component that can be in a related field providing skills for their dissertation.

 Students are encouraged to teach after passing the second year review.
 Opportunities for teaching at NYU and at other New York area colleges and universities will be coordinated by the Director of Graduate Studies.

 PhD students are funded for up to six years, depending on the transfer of previous graduate work.
 The program is normally divided into three years of course work, exams, and submission of a dissertation proposal and three years for dissertation research and writing.
 Variations to this pattern might occur according to opportunities for students to develop skills or experience in their specialist fields, as approved by the student’s advisor and the Director of Graduate Studies.
 Students are encouraged to compete for outside fellowships.
 The award of such fellowships might extend the number of years taken to complete the program.
 Institute funding will be suspended during the period of outside fellowship support.

 To receive the PhD degree, all Institute requirements must have been fulfilled, including a Master’s thesis (of copy of which is submitted with the application), and a distribution of courses within areas of study that correspond to those outlined in Distribution Requirements.
 No credits will be automatically transferred; credit will be awarded based upon evaluation by the Institute Faculty at the First Year Course Review.
 In addition, at least one written comprehension exam in a foreign language must have been passed.
 The student entering with a MA degree must pass an exam in a second language, if not yet attained, by the end of his/her first year of study.

-Entering students who have been awarded an MA at the IFA will begin as third year PhD students.
+Entering students who have been awarded an MA at the Institute will begin as third year PhD students.
 They are expected to have a distribution of courses that meet the Course Distribution for the PhD and are required to pass a written comprehension exam in a second language.